mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 * You can only fight the way you practice.

 ## From Autobiography of Yogi
+* Sri Yuketshwar public speeches emphasized the value of Kriya Yoga, and a life of self-respect, calmness, determination, simple diet, and regular exercise.*
 Look fear in the face and it will cease to trouble you. - Sri Yuketshwar Good and positive suggestions should instruct the sensitive ears of children.
 Their early ideas long remain sharply etched.”
 He is a fool that cannot conceal his wisdom